UofT-DataBootcamp-Coursework/module_7_challenge/README.md

 # Module 7 Challenge - Pewlett Hackard

-Bobby’s manager would like to know how many roles will need to be filled as the “silver tsunami” begins to make an impact.
+Your manager would like to know how many roles will need to be filled as the “silver tsunami” begins to make an impact.
 They would also like to identify retirement-ready employees who qualify to mentor the next generation of Pewlett Hackard employees.

-To help Bobby, you will create two additional tables in your database:

-Table 1 will contain the number of current employees who are about to retire, grouped by job title.
-Table 2 will list those employees from Table 1 who are eligible for the mentorship program.

 ## Challenge Overview